Vridhi-Wadhawan/deep-learning-models-in-practice/README.md

 - Staged training and performance comparison
 This emphasises on efficient feature reuse and practical training strategies.

+*Note: While each project uses different data modalities, all follow this unified architecture to ensure consistency in experimentation and evaluation.*

 ---

 ## Evaluation Focus